[table id=6 /]

 The story of Tamar the Canaanite is brief, but important in the grand scheme of scripture.
-She first appears in the Bible after Judah moves to Canaan and takes the Canaanite Shuah to wife for himself (Genesis 38:2).
-Shuah bears Judah three half Canaanite sons:
+She first appears in the Bible after Judah moves to Canaan and takes the Canaanite Shuah’s daughter as a wife for himself (Genesis 38:2).
+Shuah’s daughter bears Judah three half Canaanite sons:

 The Canaanites were descendants of Ham’s son Canaan.
 In Genesis 9 there are a series of events that lead to Noah placing a curse on Canaan.
 Because of the curse, Canaan heads East out of Africa, and settles in modern day Israel.